 It is always important to plan the production of viral particles ahead and therefore some documentations will be needed prior to start the production of the viral particles.
-These documents are designed to stablish the proper work rutines, as well as stablish a safe work enviroment and inform the relevant and appropriate authorities to stablish work and enviromental responsabilities.
+These documents are designed to stablish the proper work rutines, as well as stablish a safe work environment and inform the relevant and appropriate authorities to stablish work and enviromental responsibilities.

 - Obtain the work permits for the viruses to be produced (more information can be found in the biosafety website from Karolinska Institutet), that you will be using when the core facility delivers them to you.
 Be sure to be familiar with the institutional guidelines for virus use and disposal.

 - Obtain the desired expression vector to package in the type of virus you have decided to use (The core facility can help with that, and we also offer packaging plasmid systems for lenti and AA viruses).

 - The core offers DNA prep and cloning services to ease the workload of the investigator.